bigideaafrica/polariscloud/README.md

 - **Linux:** Check `/etc/ssh/sshd_config` for correct settings.
 - **Windows:** Ensure OpenSSH Server is properly configured via **Settings** or configuration files.

-### 4. Public IP Address for Your Compute Node
+### 3. Public IP Address for Your Compute Node

 **Objective:**
 Ensure your compute node has a public IP address or is directly accessible from the internet.
-This allows other nodes and services to connect to your machine without intermediary tunneling solutions.
+This allows other nodes and services to connect to your machine without intermediary solutions.

 **Steps to Make Your Compute IP Public:**